 Whether you’re planning to blog to make money or just as a hobby, I recommend purchasing your domain name.
 It’s a small investment, less than $15 per year, and buying it from the get-go will ensure that when the time comes that you do want to monetize your blog, you aren’t stuck in a situation where someone else has purchased your domain.

-When you decide you’re ready to make the leap from one of the hosted sites, such as Blogger or WordPress dot com, you can go ahead and set up your self-hosted site.
+When you decide you’re ready to make the leap from one of the hosted sites, such as Blogger, you can go ahead and set up your self-hosted site.
 It took me 9 months after I started blogging to move to a self-hosted site because I wasn’t quite ready to make that investment, but I was thrilled when I did!
 You really see such a huge difference when you have your own site and can utilize the plugins and literally endless styling options of a self-hosted WordPress site.

 There are quite a few options to choose from for your host.
-I currently use Bluehost*, and it’s what I would recommend for bloggers starting their first self-hosted site.
+I currently use Siteground and I’m super happy with it.
+It’s quite a step up from my previous hosting company.
 It’s incredibly easy to set up, it’s very affordable for their lowest-priced plan, and it’s easy to get ahold of a customer service representative if you’re having any technical issues.

 Theme and Design

 As for designs, the options are endless.
 You can hire a designer to do a custom theme for you, which is likely going to be pricey (I’ve never done this so I can’t say just how pricey.)
 You can also purchase a design off Etsy for as low as $15.
-For a more middle of the road option, I chose to purchase a design from Pretty Darn Cute* designs.
+For a more middle of the road option, I chose to purchase a design from Pretty Darn Cute designs.
 The designs are all feminine, simple-to-use themes that run with the Genesis Framework.
-The technical support is great as well, and I’ve snagged a few more of their designs during sales, just in case I want to use them in the future.
+The technical support is great as well.

 Email Marketing Platform

 The great thing about this investment is that you really aren’t required to invest anything until you’ve surpassed 2,000 email subscribers.
 And by that point, you’re probably earning at least a small income from your blog!
-MailChimp is my current email provider, and I think it’s the best option for beginners and those who just aren’t ready to start paying.
-I’ve also know a lot of bloggers use ConvertKit (which I’m planning to switch to in the near future.)
-It’s more expensive, but you’ll get significantly more for your money!
+ConvertKit is the email provider I currently use.
+It’s a bit more expensive, but if you’re looking to monetize your email list, it’s definitely worth the investment.
+If you’re not ready to spend money on your list, MailChimp is a great option for beginners.

 Social Media Scheduling

 You’ll also want a scheduler for Pinterest.
 And there are quite a few options here as well.
-My favorite tool for Pinterest is BoardBooster.
-There are a few different ways to use it.
+My favorite tools for Pinterest are BoardBooster and Tailwind.
+There are a few different ways to use BoardBooster.
 You can schedule pins.
 You can loop pins back onto the same board.
 But my favorite way to use it is to regularly have my content repinned from my blog Pinterest board to group boards I’m a part of.
 I used to do this manually with Buffer, and it would take me at least an hour each week.
 This accomplishes the same thing for $5/month (though they do have a free trial!), and it takes me zero time.
 Totally worth it.
+Tailwind is what I use to schedule new repins from other sites.
+It’s been a huge help for my blog as well!

 Luckily, there are an infinite number of free resources online to help you build your blog.
 You could certainly grow a successful blog without paying for any education.
 However, I guarantee that you’ll be able to grow faster with the help of eBooks or eCourses that really target the area you want to improve.
 My absolutely favorite book I read as a blogging resource is How to Blog for Profit Without Selling Your Soul by Ruth Soukup (she’s the blogger over at Living Well, Spending Less.)
 This book is helpful regardless of what stage you’re in of blogging.
 I’ve actually read it three times and I have gotten something out of it each time.